Marginal flows of non-entropic weak Schr\"odinger bridges: Main results and Examples

 \begin{remark} We remark for future reference that the case of bounded $c$ corresponds to the limiting case $p=\infty$ in $C_{b,p}(\R^m)$.
 In particular, in the case $c(x,\rho)=\int_{\R^\xdim} \1{x\neq y}\rho(\d y)$ associated to the terminal constraint $\Q\circ X_T^{-1}=\mufin$, thanks to {\rm \Cref{lemma.tv.ctransform}}, we have that $Q_c\varphi(x)=\varphi(x)$. \end{remark}

 In the rest of the paper we assume that $\Pc_c(\muin,\mufin) \neq \emptyset$.

-Our next result characterizes the density with respect to $\P$ of the optimal primal path measure $\Q^\star$ in terms of the dual optimizers, i.e. of Problem \eqref{eq:dualprobl.intro}.
+Our next set of results studies the existence of dual optimizers, i.e., of Problem \eqref{eq:dualprobl.intro}, and provides characterizations for the density with respect to $\P$ of the optimal primal path measure $\Q^\star$ in terms of the dual optimizers.
 Because \eqref{eq:data.processing} fails for most divergences, we will consider the following notions:

 \begin{definition} The divergence operator $\Ic_\ell$ is superadditive relative to $\P$ if for all $\Q\in\Pc(\muin)$